 Please note: The MSc Child Art Psychotherapy runs through the Summer of Year 1 and Year 2.
 Although there are no lectures during the Summer months, students are expected to attend their clinical placement, supervision and write their thesis (Year 2).

 There are 6 modules in each year.
 Teaching comprises lectures, seminars, training in Child Art Psychotherapy and group supervision sessions which are delivered each Friday of term time between 10.30am and 5.45pm.
 Students also attend fortnightly 1:1 supervision.
-There are 3 Semesters each year.
-Semester 1 and Semester 2 are taught Semesters.
-Assignments are carried out during Semester 3.
-Semester 1 is 15 weeks duration and Semester 2 is of 15 weeks duration with a break for the Easter holidays.
+There are 3 Trimesters each year.
+Trimester 1 and Trimester 2 are taught Trimesters.
+Assignments are carried out during Trimester 3.
+Usually, Trimester 1 is 15 weeks duration and Trimester 2 is of 15 weeks duration with a break for the Easter holidays.

 Students participate in group process every Friday from 4.15pm to 5.45pm for the duration of the course during term time.
 Students reflect on their own therapeutic processes.

-Method specific supervision of child art psychotherapy practice is a focal point of the course and is provided by Child Art Psychotherapy course supervisors, and is provided in the teaching centre.
+Method specific supervision of child art psychotherapy practice is a focal point of the course and is provided by Child Art Psychotherapy course supervisors in the teaching centre.

-Trainees are required to allow a considerable amount of extra hours throughout the course for independent study e.g. reading of relevant literature, preparation of supervision material, preparation for case presentations, essay on clinical case studies, thesis dissertation, the research protocol assignment and written and oral examinations.
+Trainees are required to allow a considerable amount of extra hours throughout the course for autonomous learning and specified learning activities e.g. reading of relevant literature, preparation of supervision material, preparation for case presentations, essay on clinical case studies, thesis dissertation, the research protocol assignment and written and oral examinations.